-Antenna availability is affected by the country for which the vehicle is manufactured.
-All models built for sale in North America use a fixed-length stainless steel rod-type antenna mast.
-Models built for sale outside North America use a power-operated telescoping-type antenna, extended and retracted by a reversible electric motor.
-Either antenna type is mounted on the right front fender of the vehicle.
+All models use a fixed-length stainless steel rodtype antenna mast, installed on the right front fender of the vehicle.
 The antenna mast is connected to the center wire of the coaxial antenna cable, and is not grounded to any part of the vehicle.